Sadegh28/PyIT-MLFS/README.md

 #### Your Own Dataset
-1. Put your datasetس into data folder.
+1. Put your datasets into  ``` ./data ``` folder.
 The folder structure for each dataset should follow the format:

         -YourDataset
         |--- train.csv